airbytehq/airbyte/docs/cloud/dbt-cloud-integration.md

 Generate a [service token](https://docs.getdbt.com/docs/dbt-cloud-apis/service-tokens#generating-service-account-tokens) for your dbt Cloud transformation.

+The service token must have Member, Job Admin, or Account Admin permissions.

 :::note

 To use the dbt Cloud integration, you must use a paid version of dbt Cloud.